danobi/dxuuu.xyz/src/bpfilter.md

 tracepoint:syscalls:sys_enter_finit_module: comm=modprobe
 ```

-Alright, so something is calling `modprobe`.
-I was halfway through writing
+So something is calling `modprobe`.
+I was halfway through writing a wrapper
-a wrapper script to stash the caller's `comm` in a file when I remembered that
+script to stash the parent's `comm` in a file when I remembered that bpfilter
-bpfilter will call `request_module()` in certain cases.
+will call `request_module()` in certain cases.

 For the uninitiated, `request_module()` is a kernel function that requests
 userspace load a particular kernel module.
 Internally, it performs an upcall